Taxation of international executives

 A return is required to be submitted (together with payment) on or before the 14th of every month in respect of the previous month’s contributions.

-The Act mandates contributions by and for all employees.
-However, due to the practical challenge of enrolling expatriates on the above, expatriates were not contributing to the above.
-The Regulators in recent publications and per the gazette of the National Pensions (Amendment) Act, 2014 (Act 883), have spelt out new modalities compelling expatriates to be enrolled on the scheme.
+The Act mandates contributions by and for all employees (including expatriates).
+The Regulators in publications and per the gazette of the National Pensions (Amendment) Act, 2014 (Act 883), have spelt out new modalities compelling expatriates to be enrolled on the scheme.
+Expatriates are guaranteed recovery of their contributions once they demonstrate that they are emigrating permanently from Ghana whether the minimum pension contribution of 15 years is met or not.

 Voluntary Third Tier Contributions (Provident Fund)